High above the water, tangled in fishing line, a young Great Horned Owl struggled to free himself.

 He dispersed several miles from his original nest and had been successfully living in the wild until his recent entanglement.

-When he arrived at WildCare, the owl was cold, waterlogged, and tightly entangled in fishing line wrapped around his primary flight feathers.
+When he arrived at WildCare again in 2026, the owl was cold, waterlogged, and tightly entangled in fishing line wrapped around his primary flight feathers.

 WildCare’s medical team carefully removed the line and performed a full examination, including X-rays.
 Fortunately, no fractures or permanent damage were found.